jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 ```

 - Even in Bash, default to POSIX syntax
-  unless Bash-specific features are required.
+  unless Bash-specific features are
-  **Rationale:** Ensures later compatibility
+  required. **Rationale:** Ensures later
-  with `/bin/sh`, allowing scripts to benefit
+  compatibility with `/bin/sh`, allowing
+  scripts to benefit from faster startup,
-  from faster startup, fewer forks, and
+  fewer forks, and broader system
-  broader system portability. **Practical
+  portability. **Practical Guidance:**
-  Guidance:** Avoid the Bash-specific
+  Avoid the Bash-specific
   [arithmetic expression] `((...))` and
+  [double bracket] conditional expression
-  double bracket [test] `[[...]]`.
-Use the
+  `[[...]]`.
+Use the POSIX-style [test]
-  POSIX-style [test] `[...]` instead and
+  `[...]` instead and always quote
-  always quote variable expansions.
+  variable expansions.
+Developing a
-  Developing a consistent quoting habit
+  consistent quoting habit ensures
-  ensures safety, correctness, and
+  safety, correctness, and portability.
-  portability.
   Examples:

 ``` shell
   # Instead of ...